This workshop organized by VI-HPS, LRZ and IT4Innovations for the PRACE Advanced Training Centre (PATC) at LRZ will:

 Picture: Participants of the 21st VI-HPS Tuning Workshop at LRZ in April 2016.

-The Intel Knights Landing (KNL) based Next-Generation Many-Core Cluster "CoolMUC3" to be installed at LRZ, soon, will be used for the workshop.
+The new Intel Knights Landing (KNL) based Next-Generation Many-Core Cluster "CoolMUC3" will be used for the workshop.

-See LRZ announcement.
+See https://www.lrz.de/services/compute/linux-cluster/coolmuc3/ for more information about the system.
 The system is part of the Linux cluster at LRZ, see https://www.lrz.de/services/compute/linux-cluster/overview/.

-Course accounts will be provided during the workshop to participants without existing accounts.
+Course accounts will be provided during the workshop.
 Other systems where up-to-date versions of the tools are installed can also be used when preferred, though support may be limited and participants are expected to already possess user accounts on non-local systems.
 Regardless of whichever systems they intend to use, participants should be familiar with the relevant procedures for compiling and running their parallel applications (via batch queues where appropriate).

 Location, Transport and Accommodation